vishvAsa/kAvyam/laxaNam/rasaH.md

 <details><summary>Imintation of sthāyibhāva as rasa?</summary>

-Shankuka says: "Imitated sthāyibhāva, inferred from a combination of  vibhāvas, vyabhicāribhāvas and anubhāvas, is rasa."
+Shankuka says: The character's sthāyibhāva is imitated in the actor/ poetic presentation via a combination of  vibhāvas, vyabhicāribhāvas and anubhāvas.
+This imitated sthāyibhāva, when inferred by the audience, becomes rasa.
 </details>